seiyaku

 King Henry II of England was supported by several knights, the fattest of whom was Sir Cumference.
 He acquired his size from too much Pi.

-But that has nothing to do with the story of Rosamond.
+But that's nothing to do with the story of Rosamond.

 Fair Rosamond refers to the beautiful Rosamund Clifford, a mistress of King Henry II of England in the mid-12th century.
 Given that Henry spent much of that time travelling around Europe, we cannot be certain how far this adulterous relationship went.